-Yauca's Lounge is a new Bloorcourt spot cooking up dishes with roots in Angola, Senegal and Cameroon.
+Yauca's Lounge is a spot cooking up dishes with roots in Angola, Senegal and Cameroon.
 The owners also run the Churasquerria Nova Lisboa next door, where they serve up grab-and-go grilled chicken, ribs and other offerings.

 The room was nearly empty when we stopped in mid-week to check out this new addition to the neighbourhood.
 It must have been a huge undertaking to transform what was a 30-year-old West-Indian variety store into a dining room and lounge space.
 Dark hardwood and exposed brick feel modern and warm, while the rest of the decor is a disjointed cross between a classy King street bar and your run-of-the-mill Irish pub.